Leopixelo/Win-Screenshot-Saver/README.md

 # Installation
 ## Windows
-To create a Task to start the Program every time, you log in or unlock your account, run the ```copy.bat``` and grand the request for elevated permissions.
+To create a Task to start the Program every time, you log in or unlock your account, run the ```install.bat``` and grand the request for elevated permissions.